 The parallel structure should not really be surprising; teaching after all is a form of commnication, and any form of communication has these elements.
 But it is not merely the elements that are parallel; the structure/relationship of them is also.
 For just the rhetorical triangle is marked by the exchange of power among its three apexes, so also is the pedagogical triangle.
 And that has several implications for how we think about pedagogy, especially the often-spoken of distinction between lecturing and active learning.

 End of Part One.
-Part Two is forthcoming.
+Part Two will follow.